home-assistant-tutorials/04.toggle-card-vanilla-js/README.md

     }
 ```

-I am using the Chrome browser.
-I can't assure this approach would work for all
-browsers.
-The issue itself gets resolved by using a shadow dom within the next
+The issue itself gets resolved by using a shadow dom within the next tutorial.
-tutorial.
 The shadow dom takes child elements already within the constructor.
-That does work at least in Chrome.
-In practice you should try different browsers.

 The `hass()` trigger is straight forward.